uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

    Use case
      A scenario that describes how a user might interact with a |dal_short_name| algorithm.

+   Variable
+     A single attribute of described object with defined type and domain.

    Workload
      A task of applying a |dal_short_name| algorithm to a dataset.